Fuhgeddabout NY: Despite competition, NJ's sports bets rise

 ATLANTIC CITY, N.J.
 (AP) — When New York state started taking mobile sports bets last month, everyone assumed it would take a big chunk out of New Jersey's nation-leading market.

-And although New York instantly became the top market in the U.S. in terms of the amount bet on sports in January, it did not hurt New Jersey at all.
+And although New York did become the top market in the U.S. in terms of the amount bet on sports in January, it did not hurt New Jersey at all.
 In fact, New Jersey surpassed its best month in January, taking in $1.34 billion in bets.